Skip to main content

 November – December

-At the end of the season, artists return to the studio (the rehearsal hall) for six weeks, during which time they will rehearse and present a play.
+At the end of the season, artists return to the studio (the rehearsal hall) for six weeks, during which time they will rehearse and present three play readings to invited audiences.

 December – January